Mr-Coxall/Computer-Based-Problem-Solving-Textbook/README.md

 ```

-# Web site
+# Site

-This web site is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This site is built using [Docusaurus 2](https://docusaurus.io/), a modern static site generator.

 ### Installation